sepluginloader/PluginTemplate/README.md

 3. Run `ReplaceGuidsAndRename.py`, enter the name of your plugin project in `CapitalizedWords` format
 4. Edit `Edit-and-run-before-opening-solution.bat` to match your local paths, then run it
 5. Open the solution in Visual Studio or Rider
-6. Make a test build, it should deploy the resulting files to the respective target folders
+6. Make a test build, it should deploy the resulting files to their respective target folders (see them in the build log)
 7. Test that the empty plugin can be enabled in Plugin Loader (client), Torch Server's UI and the Dedicated Server's UI
 8. You can delete the `ReplaceGuidsAndRename.py` from the project
 9. Replace this file with the description of your plugin